Richard Brent Turner

 Dr. Turner is currently working on a book project on African-American religion and music in the 1960s.
 He is a member of American Academy of Religion, American Anthropological Association, Association for Africanist Anthropology, and is on the board of directors of KOSANBA, an international scholarly association for the study of Haitian Vodou.

-Research Interests:
+Research interests

-African-American religious history, African diaspora religions in the Black Atlantic world
+• African diaspora religions in the Black Atlantic world

-Selected Publications:
+Selected publications

-For complete list, please view Dr. Turner's CV)
+For complete list, please view Dr. Turner's CV:

-Courses Taught:
+Courses taught

 Dr. Turner regularly teaches a series of courses on African-American religious history and African American Studies.
 Many of his courses are cross-listed in the Department of Religious Studies and the African American Studies Program.